abhishekmalvadkar/java-kata/README.md

 ## Java Kata Practices

-This repository will contain lot of java practice kata for learning
+This repository will contain lot of java practice kata inspired from real world domain for learning using TDD approach